grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-an-app-plugin/configuration-editor.md

 export { expect } from '@grafana/plugin-e2e';
 ```

-You use it by importing `test` and `expect` from your fixture instead of `@grafana/plugin-e2e`.
-When destructuring the `appConfigPage` in your test function the test will automatically navigate to the config page.
+To use the value, import `test` and `expect` from your fixture instead of `@grafana/plugin-e2e`.
+When you destructure the `appConfigPage` in your test function, the test automatically navigates to the config page.

+For example:

 ```ts title="configurationEditor.spec.ts"
 import { test, expect } from './fixtures.ts';